preeti-newcode/snake-water-gun-game/README.md

 🔫 Gun -> Snake : Water

+⚙️ Game Versions
+# 🎯 1️⃣ Single Player Mode

+In this version, you compete against the computer, which makes random choices each round.

+💡 Features

+🧠 Single-player mode – You play against a computer opponent.

+🎲 Randomized computer choices using randint() and shuffle().

+📊 Score tracking – Keeps count of Wins, Losses, and Ties.

+✨ Interactive CLI experience – Simple text-based interface with clear outputs.

+🛑 Exit anytime – Type STOP to quit and view your final results.

+🔁 Replay-ready – Keeps looping until you decide to stop.

-# 💻 How It Works
+💻 How It Works

 The computer randomly assigns positions to "Snake", "Water", and "Gun".

-You’re prompted to choose one option.
+You choose one option.

-The game reveals both choices and announces the result.
+The game reveals both choices and displays the winner.

-Your scoreboard is updated automatically.
+Results are updated automatically.

-Type STOP anytime to exit and view your final results.
+# 🍀 2️⃣ Two Player Mode – Luck Edition

+This version adds a completely new twist — players don’t choose Snake, Water, or Gun directly! 😲

+Instead, both players pick a number (0–2), and the program randomly shuffles the options before assigning them.
+That means every round is based on luck, not strategy — a totally unpredictable and fun way to play!

+💡 Features

+🎲 Luck-based gameplay – Players pick numbers, not actual options.

+👥 Two-player mode – Compete with a friend.

+📊 Score tracking – Win/Loss/Tie count for both players.

+🔁 Replay option – Continue playing multiple rounds.

+🎯 Final result summary at the end.

+⚡ 100% Python, no external libraries needed.

+💻 How It Works

+The list ['Snake', 'Water', 'Gun'] is shuffled each time.

+Each player selects a number (0–2).

+The shuffled list determines what that number corresponds to.

+Results are revealed after both selections.

+🌟 Why It’s Unique

+Unlike traditional versions, this edition adds surprise and suspense — your number might turn into Snake now, but Water next round! 😄

+It’s a rare, luck-based twist on a timeless game — something you won’t find in most Python mini-projects.

-# 🧱 Future Scope
+🧠 Future Scope

-🔄 Add Two-player mode (Player vs Player).
+🔄 Add a mode selector – Classic or Luck edition.

-📊 Include match history and round summary.
+📊 Add match history and round summary logs.

+🎨 Create GUI using Tkinter or Pygame.

+🌐 Experiment with online two-player mode.

-🧠 Add difficulty levels or AI-based behavior.
+🤖 Include difficulty levels or AI learning behavior.

-🎨 Enhance with GUI (Tkinter / Pygame) version later.